 - Images that convey meaning require alternative text (alt-text)

 - Mark decorative images as such

-- Sufficient color contrast of 4.5 to 1 exists between text and background
+- There is sufficient color contrast of 4.5 to 1 between the text and background

 - Do not use color exclusively to convey meaning

-When using the techniques above, you are creating an accessible document that makes exporting to an accessible PDF much less arduous.
+Using the techniques above, you create an accessible document that makes exporting to an accessible PDF much less arduous.
 For specific information on creating accessible documents, refer to the guides below.